Koha-Community/kohadocs/source/tools.rst

 .. _tag-moderation-label:

-Tag Moderation
+Tag moderation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

--  *Get there:* More > Tools > Patrons and Circulation > Tags
+-  *Get there:* More > Tools > Patrons and circulation > Tags

 Depending on your :ref:`tagging system preferences <tagging-label>`,
 librarians may need to approve tags before they are published on the
 OPAC.
-This is done via the Tag Moderation Tool.
+This is done via the tag moderation tool.
 If there are tags
 awaiting moderation they will be listed on the main staff dashboard
 under the module labels: